firman-qs/spheryst/README.md

 This is my personal typst template as a physics student.
 Currently, only homework document type were supported.

+> Typst is LaTeX but for cool kidds
+> Why i start using typst instead of LaTeX?, the language feel more intuitive

 ---

 ## Basic Usage